back to top

 To a question about religious practices, such as idol immersion in the rivers which add to water pollution, he said, “We have held events at Sagar Island in West Bengal and wish to take the campaign to places located on the banks of rivers in Uttrakhand, Uttar Pradesh, Bihar and elsewhere to address the issue of river pollution”.

 “There is certainly a lack of awareness and creating awareness is imperative for bringing about a change in the mindset and behavior.
-For this, education is the prerequisite and then comes cinema, posters, hoardings and all, ” Saraswati said.
+For this, is the prerequisite and then comes cinema, posters, hoardings and all, ” Saraswati said.

 He claimed their team, comprising participants from 12 countries, cleared mounds of garbage from the banks of Ganga during the Kanwar Mela and on the occasion of Janmashtami.